Arksine/moonraker/docs/installation.md

 #   provided.
 {dev}_active_low: False
 #   When set to true the pin signal is inverted.
 Default is False.
+{dev}_timeout: 0
+#   Timeout in seconds for device.
+When the printer is idle, after the amount of
+#   seconds have passed, the device will be turned off.
 ```

 Define the devices you wish to control under _devices_ with a comma separated